consler/cat-the-builder/README.md

 # Cat The Builder BETA
-This is a tool to automate building .apk from .catrobat.
-Please report any malfunctioning you find.
+A tool to automate building .apk from .catrobat.
+Please report any malfunction you find.

-### No spyware.
-Your app - your rules
+**No spyware.
+Your app - your rules**

 ## Dependencies
 * [zip](https://support.pkware.com/pkzip/appnote)